AlexSHuk/dockerfiles/server/README.md

 To run the application as a Docker container, follow these steps:

-1.Build the Docker image from the Dockerfile located in the root directory of the project:
+1. Build the Docker image from the Dockerfile located in the root directory of the project:

 `docker build -t name_my_project .`